-The Phenomenology of Following Jesus
+The Phenomenology of Following Jesus by George Breed

-The following of Jesus is not the same as following the teachings of a church.
+/The following of Jesus is not the same as following the teachings of a church.
 Nor is it the same as sitting and resonating with the scriptures.
 You do not just follow the teachings of your garage and its mechanics nor get by with the meditational absorption of the owner’s manual.
 No. You have to drive the car.

 What does driving the car mean?
 To truly drive the car means to be totally absorbed in the driving: fully present, wide awake, relaxed and responsive, aware of all around you.
 In short, to become one with the car, the circumstances, the environs of this ever changing moment now.
 No texting.
 No taking the eyes off the road.
 You are the road.